SF SPCA – Mission Campus

 While we have a long history of profound achievements in supporting legislative changes to secure the rights of animals, our participation in the broader scope of companion animal advocacy has been marginal – until now.
 In fact, no organization in the country has focused on the rights and welfare of companion animals as a legislative priority.

-The founding of Shelter PALS at the San Francisco SPCA is defining a new era for animals and a new discipline of law.
+The SF SPCA founded Shelter PALS and is defining a new discipline of animal law.
 It is an effort supported by distinguished legislative strategists and eminent litigators contributing their talents to defining and defending the rights of animals in California.

-The impacts that a small number of people working on a focused agenda of priorities can do far exceeds the impact we can make through rescue and treatment alone.
+The impacts of working on a prioritized legal agenda can potentially far exceed the impact we can make through rescue and treatment alone.

 Leading Animal Welfare Organizations Herald State Support for Grants Benefiting People Experiencing Homelessness and Their Pets